elip12/psl-gwas/README.md

 clean_kmer_db.py.

-1. The sixth stage is converting the reduced database to the exact form PSL likes as an input.
-The associated program is TBD.

-1. The seventh stage is converting the table that logs which samples are resistant to which antibiotics to a form that PSL likes as an input.
+1. The sixth stage is converting the reduced database to the exact form PSL likes as an input and the table that logs which samples are resistant to which antibiotics to a form that PSL likes as an input.

-1. The eighth stage is running PSL.
+1. The seventh stage is running PSL.

-1. The ninth stage is examining the subset of kmers that PSL flags, and associating them with specific genes, indels, and SNPs.
+1. The eighth stage is examining the subset of kmers that PSL flags, and associating them with specific genes, indels, and SNPs.

-1. The tenth stage is comparing those attributes to existing datasets, to determine the accuracy of our method and to hopefully find new genes, indels, and SNPs that contribute to resistance.
+1. The ninth stage is comparing those attributes to existing datasets, to determine the accuracy of our method and to hopefully find new genes, indels, and SNPs that contribute to resistance.